jameslally/AzureBus-Simple-Request-Response/README.md

 ## Steps to get working two way service bus messaging
 * Within Azure create two service bus queues.
 These queues must support sessions.
 (I have named them sessiontest and sessiontestresponse in the configs)
-* Ensure these queue names must match the appsettings.json in both projects.
+* Ensure these queue names match the appsettings.json in both projects.
-* Update the servicebus connection string to your Azure service either directly in config or using user secrets.
+* Update the servicebus connection string to your Azure service either directly in the configs or using user secrets.
-* Run up both projects using your tools of choice
+* Run both projects using your tools of choice.

 ## Whats going on?
-* the API project creates a sessionid (GUID)
+* The API project creates a sessionid (GUID)
 * Creates a listener on the response queue for that session
 * Sends a request to the request queue
 * The Worker project picks up the request and then sends a cloned message to the response queue with the same sessionid